clicon/clixon-docs/overview.rst

 startup configurations.

-When you adapt Clixon to your system, you typically start with a set of YANG specifications that you want implemented on your system.
+When you adapt Clixon to your system, you typically start with a set of YANG specifications that you want implemented.
 You then write backend plugins that interact with the underlying system.
 The plugins are written in C using the Clixon API and a set of plugin callbacks.
 The main callback is a transaction callback, where you specify how configuration changes are made to your system.

-You can also design your interactive CLI using `CLIgen
+You can also design an interactive CLI using `CLIgen
 <http://www.cligen.se>`_, where you specify the CLI commands and write
 CLI plugins.
-The part of the CLI that involves configuration operations (eg create, read, update, delete) can be generated.
+You will have to write CLI rules, but Clixon can generate the configuration part of the CLI,including set, delete, show commands for a specific syntax.

 Supported Platforms
 -------------------

-Clixon supports GNU/Linux and FreeBSD.
+Clixon supports GNU/Linux, FreeBSD and Docker.
 MacOS may work.

-Standards Clixon (partially) supports:
+Standards Clixon supports (some partially):

 * `RFC5277 <http://www.rfc-base.org/txt/rfc-5277.txt>`_ NETCONF Event Notifications.
 * `RFC6020 <https://www.rfc-editor.org/rfc/rfc6020.txt>`_ YANG - A Data Modeling Language for the Network Configuration Protocol (NETCONF).